 Most of the attractions in Downtown Las Vegas are clustered together on Fremont Street, so you won’t need to use this bus too much.
 But a few things, like the Las Vegas North Premium Outlets or Pawn Plaza (from the TV show Pawn Stars), are a bit further away.
 To visit those attractions, the Downtown Loop comes in handy.

-Since everything is congested in one area, Downtown Las Vegas can be confusing navigate.
+Since everything is congested in one area, Downtown Las Vegas can be confusing to navigate.
 To find your way around Fremont Street, I recommend you use this map.
-Having a map will really come in hand, especially if it’s your first time visiting.
+Having a map will really come in handy, especially if it’s your first time visiting.

-Best Way To Get Around?
+Best Way To Get Around Las Vegas?
 (Monorail, Tram or Bus)

 If you’re staying at a hotel that has a monorail station nearby, that is definitely going to be the fastest option.
 The monorail is usually faster than driving a car.
 However, if you’re on the opposite side of the Strip you’ll either want to take the trams (for short distances) or the Deuce Bus (if you’re going all the way up the Strip).